nardoz-dev/LiVeSe/docs/1stdelivery/evaluation.md

 # Evaluation

-Doc providing information about "evaluation" of Project as:
+Doc providing information about "evaluation" of Project

 - What the Project want to evaluate?
 - What aspect the Project want to focus on?

+> Performance of Network

 > Is it effective?
 Can We measure A security level of a road through Ambiental Sensors Like Level of light , Loudness , relative Position respect to nearby Bar,pubs, Disco and others Points of interests?